antz22/ultimate-guide-to-flutter/README.md

 State management is a very important concept in Flutter that goes like this:

 Say you want to make an app that keeps track of your user's profile and information.
 After they log in with their username and password, you want to display their username in every page of the app as a greeting (for example, to say 'Hello, [name]!').
 How would you do this?
+How do you pass around the user's values of 'username' and 'password' throughout the whole app?

 You could pass the username as a parameter for all the stateless and stateful widgets that make up the different pages.
 But in reality, you want something that holds that username value that you can access across all screens / pages.

-This can be done using a Provider, a built in state management solution.
+This can be done using a 'Provider' widget, a built in state management solution.

-A Provider is called a 'Provider' because it is a parent widget that 'provides' a value / entity to pass down to the child widget, so that the child widget has access to everything from the value/entity.
+A Provider is called a 'Provider' because it is a parent widget that 'provides' a value to pass down to the child widget, so that the child widget has access to everything from the value / entity.
 In our example, if we had a 'Cart' class that we wanted to access in child widgets, it would look something like this:

 ```dart
 Provider(